Skip to content

 }

-function endpoint(config: ApiConfig, path: string): string {
+function getEndpoint(config: ApiConfig, path: string): string {

-return withApiKey(config, buildUrl(config, path));
+return addApiKey(config, formatUrl(config, path));

 }